Tobias024/Cyclistics-Case-Study/Cyclistic case study.md

 view(months_of_year)
 ```

-And saved it as csv using the "write.csv" function
+And saved it as csv using the "write.csv" function.

 7. Now we wanted to understand the most frequent day usage between members and casuals, also by rideable type: